 No, Super Affiliate Network is not a scam; the training & resources they have in store is pretty good.
 If you consider that, the program is definitely not a bad choice.

 However, they focus too much on recruiting like with pyramid schemes.
-Solo ads and direct outreach are the only traffic methods they cover (as of right now) which may not appeal to some.
-No one will want to shell out a couple thousand dollars just to be able to 'promote' a product.
+Solo ads and direct outreach are the only traffic methods they cover (as of now) that may not appeal to some.
+No one will want to shell out a couple of thousand dollars just to be able to ‘promote’ a product.

-If you want to get started online, and make a living working from home, you should instead acquire a real skill for making money online, and get to work.
+If you want to get started online and make a living working from home, you should instead acquire a real skill for making money online and getting to work.